abnerrjo/BlogSourceCode/source/_posts/2015-10-11-parallel-genetic-algorithm-in-c-plus-plus-using-tbb.markdown

 That's a though one, since we need to syncronize two values (probA and probB) among several threads.
 Since we use the two values during the whole block, the lock would certainly break the parallelism and turn everything in a single-thread like schema!
 So, the answer is no. Aww...

 Our score was 2/5, not bad, not bad at all. ;)
-Now we know *what* can be parallelized, let's find out *how* we can do it.
+Now that we know *what* can be parallelized, let's find out *how* we can do it.

 We can do it using the library [TBB](https://www.threadingbuildingblocks.org), which stands for **T**hreading **B**uilding **B**blocks.
 It provides several features for parallelism, such as multi-threads, locks, concurrent containers, etc., ...
 Everything on a high-level abstraction.
 Of course it's not our intent to explain the details of the library, so let's start with the simplest example: **[the parallel for](https://www.threadingbuildingblocks.org/docs/help/reference/algorithms/parallel_for_func.htm)**.